Skip to main content

 Written by Eduardo Abeliuk

-As we saw previously a worklist is essentially a CSV or a text file with information (commands consisting of individual lines or records with data and instructions) for the liquid handler machines.
-Exporting an Mosquito worklist from BUILD results in a .csv file following this format:
+As we saw previously, a worklist is essentially a CSV or a text file with information (commands consisting of individual lines or records with data and instructions) for the liquid handler machines.
+Exporting a Mosquito worklist from TeselaGen's LIMS results in a .csv file following this format:

 • Source Position, Column, Row, Destination Position, Column, Row, Transfer Volume

 • Source position and destination position indicate the location of plates in the instrument.
-Source position is set to 1 by default.
-Destination position is set to 2 by default
+The source position is set to 1 by default.
+The destination position is set to 2 by default.

 See Mosquito Advanced Operator & Training Manual, Version 3.2.1